Mega-Fi/megafi-docs/docs/guides/managing-risk.md

 ### Hedging

-Use Risk Layer to protect positions:
+Use MEGA Hedge to protect positions:

 **Protective Puts**:
 ```